Venkat-Rajgopal/venkat-rajgopal.github.io/src/data/blog/fast-svd.md

 ![Figure 2: Movie User Matrix](@/assets/blog_resources/fast_svd/movie_user.png)
 *Figure 2: Movie User Matrix - Example of user-movie rating matrix used for SVD demonstration.*

 Lets think of this example as a movie review website.
 Here each row represents user and the column represents different movie.
-1 Being the lowest and 5 being the higest rating.
+1 Being the lowest and 5 being the highest rating.

 So a user say no.3 likes more of Scify moves as compared to War movies, hence the column 4 and 5 are 0.